-When it comes to Mexican cuisine, there is nothing quite as essential as guacamole.
-In its most basic form, the creamy dip consists of perfectly ripe mashed avocado seasoned with salt.
+In the dip world, there is nothing quite as essential as guacamole.
+The creamy dip consists of perfectly ripe mashed avocado seasoned with salt.
 While there are hundreds of recipes, it's nice to have a simple one to start with.
 Once you've mastered the technique, it's easy to get creative with lots of variations.
 You can experiment with different types of onion, substitute lemon or orange juice for the lime juice, and change the texture by blitzing in a food processor.
-Since Cinco de Mayo is just around the corner, it's a great time to share my favorite guacamole recipe.
-To check it out and see more suggestions on how to jazz it up, keep reading.

 - Cut the avocados in half, running your knife around the pit from stem to blossom end and back up again.
 Twist the halves in opposite directions to free the pits and pull the halves apart.
 Dislodge the pits, then scoop out the avocado flesh into a medium bowl.